ddradar/ddradar/api/postSongInfo/README.md

 ## Response

-- Returns `401 Unauthorized` if user is not authenticated.
+- Returns `401 Unauthorized` if user is not authenticated or does not have `administrator` role.
-- Returns `403 Forbidden` if user does not have `administrator` role.
+- Returns `400 BadRequest` if body parameters are invalid.
 - Returns `200 OK` with [updated JSON data](#response-body---post-song-information) if succeed add or update.

-#### Response Body - Post Song Information
+### Response Body

 Response JSON schema equals to [Request Body](#request-body).